LackingInGrav1tas/cbi/README.md

 ```
 Run-time Error: Stack underflow.
 ```
 The stack underflow happens when handling OP_ADD.
-This occurs because parameters are taken off the top of the stack.
-This means that when 45 is seen during compile time it is pushed to the stack first during runtime.
-It is then taken as the parameter for OP_CALL on getnum.
+This occurs because of how function calls are compiled.
+The compiler doesn't check for arity because functions can be called before they are defined.
+When the 45 is found by the compiler, it is pushed to the opcode as a OP_CONSTANT number value.
+It is then taken as the parameter for OP_CALL on getnum (When a call is reached it assumes that it's params are on the stack).
 After this, OP_ADD finds that there is only 1 value on the stack, causing the error.
 This could be fixed with a seperate param stack, but isn't really necessary.